esoreq/Day_one/_episodes/02-Terminal_basics.md

 ```

 > ## Use `ls` to list your home contents
-> The first command we will use is `ls`, which displays the current directory contents.
+> The first command we will use is `ls`, which displays the current directory contents. <br>
-> Now type `ls` and press the <kbd>Enter</kbd> key to execute it.
+> Type `ls` and press the <kbd>Enter</kbd> key to execute it.
 {: .challenge}

 ## Managing Content in the Filesystem
 The part of the operating system responsible for managing individual files and directories is called the **file system**.
 This part of the system categorizes our data into files or directories that contain files.

 > ## Creating a sandbox directory using mkdir
-> Make a new directory by typing `mkdir sandbox` in the prompt.
-Here, mkdir is the program name and sandbox is the argument, in this case the name of the directory we are creating.
+> Make a new directory by typing `mkdir sandbox` in the prompt. <br>
+> Here, mkdir is the program name and sandbox is the argument, in this case the name of the directory we are creating.
 {: .challenge}

 > ## mkdir assumes no such directory exists